zmorehouse/COMP3310-MQTT/readme.md

 ## Libraries Used
 - `time`: To keep track of time delays
 - `os and csv`: To write statistics to relevant csv files
-- `paho`: For MQTT connections with the mosquitto broker. **This will need to be installed for the program to run (it is not native)**
+- `paho`: For MQTT connections with the mosquitto broker. **This will need to be installed for the program to run (it is not native to python)**
 [Install It Here] (https://pypi.org/project/paho-mqtt/) or use `pip install paho-mqtt`

 ============================================